sandialabs/LoQS/README.md

 - `dask`: Enables usage of Dask for parallelizing over shots.
 - `dev`: Allows the use of `black` and `flake8` prior to committing (see Code Formatting and Linting below).
-- `docs`: Allows building of the JupyterBook documentation (see Documentation below).
+- `docs`: Allows building of the documentation (see Documentation below).
 - `quantumsim`: Enables the QuantumSim (state) backend.
 - `pygsti`: Enables the PyGSTi (circuit, model, state) backend.
 - `stim`: Enables the STIM (state) backend.